|(a) The Texas Health and Human Services Commission

 misconduct, alleged State survey agency failure to comply with survey

-protocol, complaints about existing federal or State standards, or
+protocol, complaints about existing State standards, or attempts to

-(j) Upon receipt of the provider's IDR request, the
+(n) Upon receipt of the ALF's IDR request, the State

-State survey agency must submit the following to HHSC:
+survey agency must submit to HHSC the following supporting documentation:

-is received by HHSC from either the provider or the State survey agency
+is received by HHSC from either the ALF or the State survey agency

 will be made available by HHSC to the opposing party.
 Parties have